gaak99/oxly/README.md

 #### Using oxit

-##### oxit cmds log, diff, and cat are handy to view revisions
+##### oxit cmds log (--oneline), diff, and cat are handy to view revisions

 #### Using ediff
 * ediff skillz def a plus here.
-But if not currently avail then this is good way to learn it.
+But if not currently not used to using ediff then this is good way to learn it.
 It's def a non-trivial -- UI-wise and concept-wise  -- Emacs app.
 * Orgzly seems to add blank line(s) so don't ediff merge them out on Emacs else u will keep seeing them come back -- zombielike --  to haunt you and must re-merge again and again.
 * BTW if you don't dig your ediff config try mines (that I found on the Net)